Tiparium/CS_147_Handouts/README.md

 - Each assignment has its own `make submit` that currently emits a placeholder message and zips the assignment directory into `generated_turnins/<assignment>/`.
 Files are named `<assignment>_<student>_submission<N>.zip` with `N` incrementing per submission.

 ## Notes
+- Your name is stored in `config.json` in the repo root (ignored by git).
+Use `make student_name` to view/change it; previous names are retained.
+- To rebuild from scratch on your machine: run `make clean_docker` (on the host, not via `./run`) to remove the local image; it can optionally clear your name from `config.json`.
 - The Docker image only contains the toolchain (Icarus Verilog, make, git, bash, ca-certificates); assignments stay in your working copy.
 - If you see “image not found,” run `./run setup` to (re)build locally.